 Visiting Bodhi Surf + Yoga

-Bodhi offers a smaller, more intimate surf and yoga camp setting where we, the owners, are the ones sharing in your Costa Rica surfing and yoga experience.
+Bodhi Surf + Yoga offers a smaller, more intimate surf and yoga camp setting where the owners and staff are the ones sharing in your Costa Rica surfing and yoga experience with you.
 Our operations are based out of a small town that is still relatively untouched by large-scale tourism, and we work together with our fellow community-members to keep Bahia Ballena beautiful and have it serve as a positive example.
 We are committed to sustainable tourism: community involvement and environmental awareness are part of your experience with Bodhi Surf + Yoga.
-Finally, Bodhi is the first ever surf and yoga camp in the world to earn B Corp certification!
+Finally, we are the first ever surf and yoga camp in the world to earn B Corp certification!

-Bodhi Sessions surf and yoga camps include: the main 5 surf lessons, 5 yoga classes, 6 nights of accommodation at the lodge and one night of accommodation in San Jose, 3 dinners and 5 breakfasts, a waterfall visit, a massage, local transportation to camp activities, snacks during surf sessions, Bodhi t-shirt, guided walking tour of the community of Bahia Ballena, and National Park entrance fees for the days there are surf lessons.
-Check here for details about what the Bodhi Family vacations include.
+Bodhi Sessions surf and yoga camps include: the main 5 surf lessons, 5 yoga classes, 6 nights of accommodation at the lodge and one night of accommodation in San Jose, 3 dinners and 5 breakfasts, a waterfall visit, local transportation to camp activities, snacks during surf sessions, guided walking tour of the community of Bahia Ballena, and National Park entrance fees for the days there are surf lessons.
+Check here for details about what the Bodhi Family vacations include

-The food at the Bodhi lodge aims to check all of these boxes: filling, nutritious, healthy, locally-sourced, home-made, fresh, and delicious.
-Bodhi Surf + Yoga owners are also avid foodies and strive to serve food that exceed guests’ expectations.
-Up to now, Bodhi has been able to cater to each guests’ dietary restrictions.
+The food at the Bodhi Surf + Yoga lodge aims to check all of these boxes: filling, nutritious, healthy, locally-sourced, home-made, fresh, and delicious.
+The Bodhi Surf + Yoga team members are also avid foodies and strive to serve food that exceeds guests’ expectations.
+Bodhi Surf + Yoga is able to cater to specific dietary restrictions such as vegetarian, pescatarian, vegan, gluten-free, lactose-free, nut-free, etc.

-You don’t, but we would highly encourage you to give them a try — there is a reason that we offer them together!
+You do not, but we would highly encourage you to give both surfing and yoga a try — there are so many reasons that we offer them in conjunction!

 Surfing with Bodhi

-The lesson includes all of the equipment necessary for surfing, including surfboard, wax, and leash, and rashguards.
-Basic items you should bring include: sunscreen, a comfortable bathing suit, a towel, and rashguard if you have one.
+The lessons include all of the equipment necessary for surfing, including surfboard, wax, and leash, and rashguards.
+Basic items you should bring include: mineral sunscreen, a few comfortable bathing suits, a surf hat, and a rashguard.
+We also recommend rashguard pants for women.

-Our surf lessons take place at Playa Colonia (or Colony Beach) which sits inside the Marino Ballena National Park.
-It is a beautiful, uncrowded beach that is ideal for surfing and relaxing!
+Our surf lessons take place at Playa Chaman (also known as Playa Colonia) which sits inside the Marino Ballena National Park.
+It is a beautiful, uncrowded beach that is ideal for both learning to surf and also relaxing!

-Playa Colonia in Bahia Ballena is a very safe beach to surf at, which is one of the reasons it is such a prime spot to learn.
-While surfing has its risks, many of these risks can be minimized by being aware, having basic ocean and surfboard safety knowledge, and remaining calm — all of which we go over in our surf lessons.
+Playa Chaman in the Marino Ballena National Park is a very safe beach to surf at which is one of the reasons it is such an optimal spot to learn.
+While surfing has its risks, many of these risks can be minimized by having ocean awareness, surfboard management skills, and surf safety knowledge — all of which we go over in our surf lessons.

-The size of the waves at Playa Colonia can change from week to week or day to day, as they can at any beach, but on average they can range from 2 - 4 feet.
-Among the greatest benefits that Playa Colonia offers beginner and intermediate surfers are its gentle breaking waves and uncrowded surf lineups.
+The size of the waves at Playa Chaman can change from week to week or day to day, as they can at any beach, but on average they can range from 2 - 4 feet.
+Among the greatest benefits that Playa Chaman offers beginner and intermediate surfers are its gentle breaking waves and uncrowded surf lineups.

 You may attend as many or as few as you would like; however, we have seen enough students who claim they don’t want to surf (for whatever their reasons may be), only to change their minds, and then have the absolute best time.
 So we encourage everyone to at least give it a try!